ymyluckygithub/test/README.md

 # test
-Fist try to use githun
+Fist try to use github